-3.3.2 Net Residential Area
+Amended 3.3.2 Net Residential Area

-The residential yield estimates set out in Table 3c relate to the number of dwellings anticipated to be provided on land designated for residential development (refer Plans 5 and 6).
+The residential yield estimates set out in Table 6 relate to the number of dwellings anticipated to be provided on land designated for residential development (refer Plans 5 and 6).

-As set out in subsequent sections of this PSP, where planning and design guidelines permit, dwellings may be provided on land identified for development of employment and activity centres in Table 3b, however the calculations set out in Table 3c do not include yields for these areas.
+As set out in subsequent sections of this PSP. where planning and design guidelines permit, dwellings may be provided on land identified for development of employment and activity centres.
+However, this area is not included in the net residential area.